retooth2/xenharmlib/doc/periodic_package.rst

    UpDownNote(B, -1, 12-EDO)

-The counterpart of :func:`~xenharmlib.periodic.scale_element` (expecting an index, returning a note) is :func:`~xenharmlib.periodic.index` expecting a note and returning the index the note was found at in the infinite series:
+The counterpart of :func:`~xenharmlib.periodic.scale_element` (expecting an index, returning a note) is :func:`~xenharmlib.periodic.index`, expecting a note and returning the index the note was found at in the infinite series:

 .. testcode::